THEdavidharris/shelfhelp/README.md

   * Use our Heroku app to parse ingredients when either meal is view or added (need to decide when)
     * Send URL to app, app responds with parsed JSON that can be used to build ingredient objects (already done)
 * Design
-  * Add logo
+  * ~~Add logo~~
+    * One of them is wrong size, not sure how to fix
   * Add launch screen
-  * Make top bar
+  * Make top bar design
   * Get mockups from Max that will help
 * Bugs
-  * Deleting an ingredient deletes it from the meal screen too
+  * ~~Deleting an ingredient deletes it from the meal screen too~~
+  * Recipe screen from saved recipes needs to retrieve the image from the right URL